jgillick/jira-changelog/README.md

 npm install -g jira-changelog
 ```

+### JIRA setup

+Before configuring the app, register a user in Jira which will be used to retrieve and update tickets.
+Then create an [Auth Token](https://confluence.atlassian.com/cloud/api-tokens-938839638.html) for this user; this will be used to authenticate the user with this tool.
+Jira no longer supports authenticating with password for API calls.

-## Configuration
+### Configuration

-You'll need to configure Jira before you can use this effectively.
-Create a file called `changelog.config.js` and put it at the root of your workspace directory; where you'll call the `jira-changelog` command from.
+Create a file called `changelog.config.js` and put it at the root of your git workspace directory.
+This is also where you'll call the `jira-changelog` command from.

 Here's a simple example with sample Jira API values: